gkwa/distinctdeer/README.md

 The name of the project is random and just some unique identifier... like distinctdeer (for example).
 I don't care what the name is as long as I can quickly generate an empty project quickly.

-distinctdeer is better than project, project1, project2-1, etc. What in a name
+distinctdeer is better than project, project1, project2-1, etc. `distinctdeer` is just as arbitrary as project1, project2-1, etc. why not make it funner. `distinctdeer` is assumed to be unique and easily searchable.

 ## Why Arbitrary Names?